- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Other medicines

 Confusion can start or get worse when the patient goes to a new place and may worsen at night.
 Usually the cause of the confusion can and should be treated.

-If a person becomes confused, call the doctor right away.
-The patient may need to see the doctor quickly so the cause of the problem can be found and treated.
+If a person becomes confused, call the cancer team right away.
+The patient may need to be seen quickly so the cause of the problem can be found and treated.
 Sometimes, the patient may need to be in the hospital until the problem is treated.
-During this time, it is helpful for confused patients to have someone they know stay with them.
+During this time, it’s helpful for confused patients to have someone they know stay with them.